Biology | Botany | Zoology

 Grading Scheme: Letter Grade

-Examines key issues in sustainability and global environmental change from an ecological perspective.
-Major themes include impacts of climate change on terrestrial ecological communities; feedback between the terrestrial biosphere and the atmosphere; and implications of climate change for the sustainability of natural and managed ecosystems.
-(B)
+This course affords students the ability to critically examine and evaluate the principles of the scientific method, model construction, and use the scientific method to explain natural experiences and phenomena and examines key issues in sustainability and global environmental change from an ecological perspective.
+Major themes include impacts of climate change on terrestrial ecological communities; feedbacks between the terrestrial biosphere and the atmosphere; and implications of climate change for the sustainability of natural and managed ecosystems.

 Attributes: General Education - Biological Science